TaufanP/Arteen-Redux/README.md

 3. Arteen backend. clone at <a href="https://github.com/TaufanP/Arteen-NodeJS">Arteen NodeJS</a>

 ## How to Install
-1. Make sure You have the backend application. if you don't have one you can download or clone <a href="https://github.com/PxllPie/Notes-App-ExpressJs-BackEnd">here!</a>
+1. Make sure You have the backend application. if you don't have one you can download or clone at <a href="https://github.com/TaufanP/Arteen-NodeJS">Arteen NodeJS</a>
 2. Run the BackEnd application.
 You can see the way <a href="https://github.com/TaufanP/Arteen-NodeJS" >Here!</a>
 3. Open app's directory in CMD or Terminal
 4. Type ` npm install `